 Need more help?

-No matter what your question is or what kind of plant you have, I am here to answer your questions and give you the encouragement you need to be the best plant parent you can be.
-I want to share my love and knowledge of plants with you.
+No matter what your question is or what kind of plant you have, we’re here to answer your questions and give you the encouragement you need to be the best plant parent you can be.
+So let’s chat about plants!